 Prism, in Striped Caramel

+Computer glasses can work wonders for your work and home life.
 Feeling groggy at your day-time job?
-A single pair of computer glasses can go a long way in improving your work life.
 If your job requires you to spend long hours sitting down in front of a computer, then you what you read next might sound familiar: At work, using a digital screen for long periods of time can make you feel more lethargic than you should be.
 In some cases, standing up after looking at a digital screen for a long period of times might trigger some minor dizziness and loss of balance.
 Not only do computer glasses work, but they also keep you more energetic and focused when it matters most.

 Do computer glasses work for children?
 Absolutely.